defectiveturrent/climbu/README.md

 =
 So, what is Climbu?
 You can say: "Oh, it might be just another programming language, baah, nothing important."
 But I say to you: "No!!
 Okay, it's just another programming language, but it's different."
 How can it be different from others languages?
 The Climbu is different because it is not compiled or interpreted, it's Converted.

+OBS: The Climbu initially was named "Upsilon", and now is Climbu.

 ### What?
 Converted?
 Be more specific!
 Yeah, it's converted.
 The Climbu code, when passing by compiler, is converted to an C++ code, and finally compiled.
 And, again, you say: "Oh, C++?
 This language is so powerful..."
 I did think the same.